Quality living space at affordable prices.

 RCDC is the catalyst and backbone organization for the Canyon Corridor Neighborhood Alliance.
 RCDC convenes stakeholders, mentors neighborhood leaders, hosts community events, collaborates, develops and implements strategies to revitalize and restore neighborhoods within the Canyon Corridor.

 Center for Financial Opportunities

 Building wealth through comprehensive asset development is pivotal for low and moderate income people to not only become self-sufficient but successful business & home owners.
 RCDC partners with several community based and national organizations, businesses, and municipalities to deliver the following services: First Time/ Home Buyer Education, TIME Business Program, Volunteer Income Tax Assistance, GCU-CityServe, and provides support to the Hazelwood Street Block Watch.
 RCDC provides a space for financial education workshops focusing on building wealth and not debt.
 RCDC also delivers free tax preparation services to low and moderate-income people in partnership with the Central Arizona VITA Network and Internal Revenue Service Earned Income Tax Credit (EITC) Program.

 Rehoboth CDC believes that investing in children and youth is essential to breaking the cycles of poverty and building stronger urban communities.
 RCDC’s People Educating And Centering Efforts (PEACE) Program collaborates with Strong Ties Global Citizenship and Mentoring Program, providing youth of color (ages 12-18) opportunities to explore STEAM (Science, Technology, Engineering, Arts, & Math) through coding, applications, and peer-to-peer collaboration.

-Rehoboth CDC continues to create healthy communities by providing meals and out of school time activities to children at Rehoboth Place during the Summer months.
+Rehoboth CDC continues to create healthy communities for youth at Rehoboth Place by providing meals during the Summer months and out of school time activities in partnership with GCU Local Outreach Program.